zulruslan46/Test-2/README.md

 # Test-2
-Hello my frends, how are yoг?
+Hello my friends, how are yoг?